shodge12/Meross-Node-Red-Comm/README.md

 Credits...
 This flow is largely based on information from https://github.com/albertogeniola (project MerossIot) and https://github.com/bytespider/Meross (Meross).

 Additional Help for Pi users.
-On first connect with a new device, from a ssh execute the following to see all avail SSIDs... sudo iwlist wlan0 scan
+On first connect with a new device, from a ssh, execute the following to see all avail SSIDs... sudo iwlist wlan0 scan
 Find the 'Meross_xxxxxxx" SSID.
+Then run:
-Run sudo raspi-config
+sudo raspi-config
 Change the networking configuration, select WiFi and use the SSID from above with no password.
 The Pi will join the network and then auto config should run within 2 minutes.
 Optionally, you can run the manual config.